smallrye/smallrye-config/documentation/src/main/docs/config/secret-keys.md

 secrets.
 However, there is still the basic problem that passwords and secrets are generally encoded simply as strings.
 Secret Keys provides a way to "lock" the configuration so that secrets do not appear unless explicitly enabled.

-To mark specific keys as secret, register an instance of `io.smallrye.config.SecretKeysConfigSourceInterceptor` by using your interceptor factory as follows:
+To mark specific keys as secrets, register an instance of `io.smallrye.config.SecretKeysConfigSourceInterceptor` by using your interceptor factory as follows:

 ```java
 public class SecretKeysConfigInterceptorFactory implements ConfigSourceInterceptorFactory {